Stuarthinks/Hello-world/README.md

 # Hello-world
 first repository
-im new to this and like it
+im new to this and like it alot